 Toward Entrepreneurship available at www.miltonchang.com.

 Milton Chang is the author of Toward Entrepreneurship.
 He was president of Newport and New Focus, which he took public.
 And the companies he incubated resulted in six IPOs and seven acquisitions; none failed.
 Incubic was formed subsequently to con-invest with VCs, where only 40% of the companies succeeded.
-He is currently a member of the SEC Advisory Committee on Small and Emerging Companies and a Trustee of the California Institute of Technology.
-He was on the Visiting Committee on Advanced Technology of the National Institute of Standards and Technology, and the authoring committee of the National Academies’ Optics and Photonics: Essential Technologies for Our Nation.
+He is a Trustee of the California Institute of Technology and has served on the SEC Advisory Committee on Small and Emerging Companies and the Visiting Committee on Advanced Technology of the National Institute of Standards and Technology, and the authoring committee of the National Academies’ Optics and Photonics: Essential Technologies for Our Nation.
 He writes a monthly business and management column for the Laser Focus World.

 Nick Colella was a Senior Vice President at Tessera, Inc., prior to Incubic.
 He was a member of the senor executive team of Tessera to turn around the company and to take it public in 2003.